egousios/Timerist/README.md

 2. `cd Timerist`
 3. `pip install requirements.txt`
 4. `python -u app.py`
+Optional: To check if the dependencies were installed properly, type or paste in the following in your terminal:
-5. (Optional: Check if dependencies were installed properly) `pip freeze`
+5. `pip freeze`
 ### Running from source (MacOS / Linux):
 Make sure that you have 'pip' installed on your system, and that you have added it to your Python path.
 If you have completed the step above, you may move on to completing the steps below.
 Remember, Python version 2 is pre-installed on your operating system, so you will have to say pip3 and python3 to specify that you're not using version 2.